An exploration into landscape photography and the classic ‘sweeping vista’ composition.

 It’s the one with the foreground subject, leading into the middle distance and all the way to the horizon, where the light from the low sun bounces around perfect clouds.

 The whole thing is drenched in beautiful dawn light.

-But if the light is dull and the clouds are steely gray and the light is dull and colourless, then there will still be compositions to be had, you just have to be a little more creative.
+But if the light is dull and the clouds are steely gray and the light is dull and colourless, then you need to delve into those composition skills and be a little more creative.

 In my example above, the image fits the classic landscape photograph, or what I call the sweeping vista.
 I had scouted the location beforehand, and knew the night before that this would look good at dawn.

 The landscape photo on the right was a spontaneous shot.
 I was cycling along at midday and noticed the houses set against the mountains in Kotor Bay, Montenegro.

 This Montenegro photo is a good example of composing elements in a spontaneous way without any pre-planning.
 It requires an open mind, and a willingness to take landscape photos at any time of day.